 Marking and Feedback:

 Feedback and marking should be completed, where possible, within the lesson.
 All marking and feedback is given in line with our marking and feedback policy.

-Summative assessments will be entered into the EAZMAG system each term.
+Summative assessments will be entered into the OTRACK system each term.
 Teachers will use their professional judgement alongside year group assessment grids to determine whether a child is working within age-related expectations, above or below.
 They will base their judgements on the quality of the extended write that pupils produce at the end of each unit, and determine to what extent pupils have met the agreed success criteria for that genre of writing.

 Regardless of background, ability or additional needs, by the time children leave Disley: